sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-process/send-pagerduty-alerts.md

 sensuctl asset info ncr-devops-platform/nagiosfoundation
 {{< /code >}}

-You should see `=== ncr-devops-platform/nagiosfoundation` followed by a list of available builds for the asset.
+The list should include `=== ncr-devops-platform/nagiosfoundation` followed by a list of available builds for the asset.

 Now that you've added the Nagios Foundation dynamic runtime asset, you can add its `file_exists` check to your Sensu backend.
 Use sensuctl to add the check: